jagrajales22/TappsiTest/README.md

 ### Getting your APK and install it to an emulator

-If you don't have a Tappsi passenger APK, you could downloaded from https://apkpure.com/ and install it to your emulator using ADB
+If you don't have a Tappsi passenger APK, you could download it from https://apkpure.com/ and install it to your emulator using ADB
 ```
 adb install '/path_to_your_apk.apk'
 ```
-## Having fun
+## Have fun

 Automatic tests could take some time to program but after never forget to have fun playing with it!